-Lego Asks Retailers to Pull Police, Firefighters, White House Figures from Shelves
+Toymaker Lego Asks Retailers to Pull Promos for Police, WH Figures

-The Danish toymaker Lego has asked retailers to pull some play figures from store shelves in response to the death of George Floyd at the hands of Minneapolis police, including all police figures and accessories, firefighters, and accessories, and even the White House.
+The Danish toymaker Lego has asked retailers to pull promotional materials for some play figures in response to the death of George Floyd at the hands of Minneapolis police, including all police figures and accessories, firefighters, and accessories, and even the White House.

 The Toy Book obtained the email sent to retailers:

-Note: Editor’s Note: This story has been updated to clarify that the company asked retailers to pull promotional materials for these products, not actually take merchandise off their shelves.